MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 [Back to top](#understand-how-you-can-drive-app-adoption)

-## Provide support information for IT admins and users
+## Step 4: Provide support information for IT admins and users

 When your app is being rolled out or being used, your customers might have queries about configuration, admin settings, user flows, app features, support information, and other queries.
 Provide support at each stage of app lifecycle to facilitate rollout, onboard app users, build a good brand reputation, and exhibit commitment towards your app.